Understanding the terminology to explain the narcissistic personality disorder.

 The subtypes are

 1. Covert.
-Are shy and to the outside world appear kind.
+These narcissists keep their abuse more hidden.
+They can be shy and, to the outside world, appear kind.

 2. Overt.
-Is the most obvious, grandiose behaviour, they are arrogant, demanding and boastful, the have rage very close to the surface when they don’t get their own way.
+These narcissists are most apparent, grandiose behaviour.
+They are arrogant, demanding and boastful.
+They have rage very close to the surface when they don’t get their own way.
 Ruthless in power and control.

 3. Somatic.
-These usually rely upon their body’s and looks.
+These narcissists usually rely upon their body’s and looks for gaining attention.

 4. Cerebral.
-These usually rely on intelligence.
-Although not all are intelligent some just lie about that too.
+These narcissists typically rely on intelligence.
+Although not all are intelligent, some lie about that too.

 1. The narcissistic winner.
-Everything is a competition and they want to win at all cost.
+Everything is a competition, and they want to win at all costs.

-2. The victim narcissist The sneaky narcissist, they always have the perfect sob story, and play the victim very well, to manipulate others into helping them.
+2. The sneaky narcissist, they always have the perfect sob story and play the victim very well to manipulate others into helping them.

-3. The know it all narcissist.
-They know anything and everything yet they’ll never have facts to back things up.
+3. They know it all, narcissists.
+They know anything and everything, yet they’ll never have facts to back things up.

 4. The puppet master narcissist.
 They control and have the power of all those around them.

 5. The antagonist narcissist.
-These will always have an enemy, they scream at other car drivers, nasty to neighbours, rude to staff.
+These will always have an enemy.
+They scream at other car drivers, are nasty to neighbours, rude to staff.

 6. The status narcissist.
-Theses have social power, status and success.
+These have social power, status and success.

 7. The Royal narcissist.
 They believe they are entitled to the best of everything.

-We have narcissist, narcissism, NPD and narcissistic and more for the disorder itself.
+We have narcissist, narcissism, NPD and narcissistic and more that people use to describe the behaviour itself.

-It is Cluster B personality disorder.
-These included narcissistic, antisocial, borderline, histrionic personality disorders on cluster B often with those having one of the disorders also having characteristics of the other disorders.
+It is a Cluster B personality disorder.
+These included narcissistic, antisocial, borderline, histrionic personality disorders on the cluster B, often with those having one of the disorders also having characteristics of one of the other disorders.

 We have the Victim or survivor.
-I prefer the term target as they target individuals to fill their own needs.
-Staying in victim mode doesn’t help you recover.
+I prefer the term target as the Narcissist targets individuals to fill their own needs.
+Staying in Victim mode doesn’t help people recover.
 You are a survivor and now experienced in what love isn’t.

 Meanings of what they do.